Seaport Entertainment (SEG)

 AI Analysis | Feedback

-Matt Partridge was appointed President and Chief Executive Officer of Seaport Entertainment Group, effective September 4, 2025.
-He previously served as the company's Executive Vice President, Chief Financial Officer, and Treasurer since April 2024.
-Mr. Partridge has over 15 years of experience in hospitality, entertainment, and real estate, encompassing various asset classes and operating models across both public and private companies.
-Prior to joining Seaport Entertainment, he was Senior Vice President, Chief Financial Officer, and Treasurer for two publicly traded real estate investment trusts: CTO Realty Growth, Inc. and Alpine Income Property.
+Mr. Partridge was appointed President and Chief Executive Officer of Seaport Entertainment Group Inc. on September 4, 2025, having previously served as the company's Chief Financial Officer, Executive Vice President & Treasurer since April 2024.
+He played a key role in positioning SEG as a newly independent public company following its spinoff from Howard Hughes Holdings Inc. With nearly two decades of experience in hospitality, entertainment, and real estate across various asset classes, Mr. Partridge has a background in both public and private companies.
+Prior to joining SEG, he was Senior Vice President, Chief Financial Officer, and Treasurer for two publicly traded real estate investment trusts, CTO Realty Growth Inc. and Alpine Income Property Trust, Inc. He also served as Chief Operating Officer and Chief Financial Officer of Hutton Companies and held similar roles at Agree Realty Corporation and Pebblebrook Hotel Trust.
+Mr. Partridge has a focus on building and repositioning physical assets, teams, and infrastructure.

 AI Analysis | Feedback